Rave Reviews for Sky Minor and Preferred Realty and Loan.

 with me for this house!!!

-: Driving around looking at open houses, I came across one of Sky's listings.
+From Michelle C. 11/2009: Driving around looking at open houses, I came across one of Sky's listings.
 As soon as he heard I would be going the FHA route, he was

 straight-up and said why that house wasn't for me.
 We got to chatting